nteract/hydrogen/docs/PluginAPI.md

 The `HydrogenKernel` class wraps Hydrogen's internal representation of kernels and exposes a small set of methods that should be usable by plugins.

+## language

+The language of the kernel, as specified in its kernelspec

+## displayName

+The display name of the kernel, as specified in its kernelspec

+## addMiddleware(middleware)

+Add a kernel middleware, which allows intercepting and issuing commands to the kernel.

+All of the middleware object's methods are called with `this` set to the middleware object.
+Also note that adding or removing methods from the middleware object after this method has been called is not supported.

+### Params:

+* **HydrogenKernelMiddleware** *middleware*

 ## onDidDestroy(Callback)

 Calls your callback when the kernel has been destroyed.